GraydonHall42/UCalgary-Vet-Med-Web-App/README.md

 [Database Design](MarkdownAndImages/DatabaseDesign.md)<br>

 ## Login Credentials
 If you wish to try out our app, here is a list of login credentials you can use for testing purposes.
+The password for all accounts is "password".
-* username: Instructor_1: password: pt@123
+* username: graydon@gmail.com
-* username: Admin_1: password: pa
+* username: jared@gmail.com
-* username: Technician: password: pe
+* username: deylin@gmail.com